Answering the Jesus Seminar

 Secular historians take denial of any possibility of supernatural occurrences as starting premise for doing history.
 This has long been proposed as the correct starting premise, not a conclusion derived from the study of history: "In his view, historians who employ proper methods do not emerge from the examination of history with the discovery that no miracles have occurred, but rather bring to the study of history the certain knowledge that none has occurred."
 (Raymond Martin, The Elusive Messiah, p.
 31).
 This presumed impossibility of the miraculous is a widespread assumption underlaying modern critical scholarship of the gospels: "Bultmann explained that 'this closedness means that the continuum of historical happenings cannot be rent by the interference of supernatural, transcendent powers and that therefore there is no "miracle" in this sense of the word.'"
 (Raymond Martin, The Elusive Messiah, p.
 43).

 While historians may begin their quest with whatever presuppositions they like, care should be taken to avoid circularity.
 Often this denial of the supernatural which is in fact the starting premise of modern critical scholarship is reported as if it were the conclusion of the enterprise, founded on some imagined physical or documentary evidence.
 This is the logical fallacy known as petitio principii, i.e., begging the question.
 The fuss kicked up by the Jesus Seminar's color-coding derives from the popular assumption that 'scholars' must base their conclusions upon evidence.
-This assumption is unwarranted.
+This assumption is unwarranted in this case.

 Modern Times